(1) The following provisions apply for the purposes of section 527 (website publication of members' statement of audit concerns).

 (4) The statement—

-(a) must be made available within three working days of the company being required to publish it
+(a) must be made available within three working days of the company

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.